cheqd/cheqd-node/README.md

-# verimcosmos
+# verim

-**verimcosmos** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**verima blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

 ## Get started